-6.13 shows the measurement results.
+The passive vibration isolation performance of the IP stage is measured by comparing the top stage vibration with the IP base vibration taken by L-4C geophones.
+Figure 6.14 shows the measurement results.
 The measured transfer function fits well with the predicted curve below 5 Hz and the isolation ratio reaches $\sim 10^{-3}$ around 5 Hz.
-However, the measured transfer function deviates from the prediction and the vibration isolation ratio is degradated in the high frequency region.
+However, the measured transfer function deviates from the prediction and the vibration isolation ratio is degraded in the high frequency region.
 A possible reason is that the vibration at high frequencies is dominated by the coupling from the tilt of the IP base and the top stage.

-Figure 6.13: The isolation performance measurement of the IP pre-isolation stage.
+Figure 6.14: The isolation performance measurement of the IP pre-isolation stage.
 (Left) Measured vibration spectra of the top stage and the IP base, and the coherence between the signals.
 (Right) The measured vibration transfer function and the prediction by the rigid-body model.